...

 Tax Errors or Disclosures

-If returns are wrong or income has not been reported, the right disclosure strategy can make a significant difference to outcome.
+If earlier returns contain errors or income has not been declared, the right disclosure strategy makes a significant difference to the outcome.
+We take care from start to finish.

 Tax investigations are rarely about one letter alone